 Use robust antivirus software.
 Installing a strong antivirus app is the best protection against all types of malicious software.

 Even the savviest internet users can be fooled by a determined hacker.
-But with strong antivirus software, you’ll never be caught off guard.
-Avast Free Antivirus is cloud-light, award-winning malware-prevention software that will keep keyloggers far away from your keystrokes.
-Block malware and stop worrying about spies with Avast Free Antivirus.
+But with Avast One, you’ll never be caught off guard.
+Avast One is cloud-light, award-winning malware-prevention software that will keep keyloggers far away from your keystrokes.
+Block malware and stop worrying about spies with Avast.